CIS565-Fall-2016/Project2-Stream-Compaction/README.md

 ###
 ![alt text](https://github.com/xueyinw/Project2-Stream-Compaction/blob/master/result_showcase/ReadMeAboutBlockSizeChoose2.PNG "Chart2")

 From case 1 and case 2, we could see that when block size is less than 128, the algorithm performance is definitely worse than block size = 128.
 And after we set block size to 128, we could see that radix sort performance reaches to its highest level.
-After block size continues to grow, we could notice that Naive Scan, Efficient Scan and Radix Sort are all becoming slower.
+As block size continues to grow, we could notice that Naive Scan, Efficient Scan and Radix Sort are all becoming slower.
 So I choose my block size to be `128` in my code.

 **Dive Into Array Size**